Atom Heart Mother: Release and reception

 In a 1970 review, Alec Dubro of Rolling Stone appraised Atom Heart Mother negatively, stating "if Pink Floyd is looking for some new dimensions, they haven't found them here."
 In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said the suite was easier to digest than the second side of songs: "Yeah, they do leave the singing to an anonymous semi-classical chorus, and yeah, they probably did get the horns for the fanfares at the same hiring hall.
 But at least the suite provides a few of the hypnotic melodies that made Ummagumma such an admirable record to fall asleep to."
 The album is ranked number 990 in All-Time Top 1000 Albums.

+Stephen Thomas Erlewine of AllMusic called the album "the most impenetrable album Pink Floyd released while on Harvest," and said it was "often intriguing, more in what it suggests than what it achieves."
+He suggested that the album's 23-minute long opening track could prove to make the album an "acquired taste" to even hardened fans of the band.

 Live performances

 The band were initially enthusiastic about performing the suite.
 An early performance was taped for the San Francisco television station KQED, featuring just the band, on 28 April 1970.
 Two major performances were at the Bath Festival of Blues and Progressive Music on 27 June and the "Blackhills Garden Party" in Hyde Park, London on 18 July.
 On both occasions the band were accompanied by the John Alldis Choir and the Philip Jones Brass Ensemble.
 Later, the band took a full brass section and choir on tour just for the purpose of performing this piece.
 However, this caused the tour to lose money, and the band found problems with the hired musicians, which changed from gig to gig as they simply took who was available, which, combined with lack of rehearsal and problems miking up the whole ensemble, made a full live performance more problematic.
 Reflecting on this, Gilmour said "some of the brass players have been really hopeless".
 According to Mason, the band arrived at one gig in Aachen, Germany, only to discover they had left the sheet music behind, forcing tour manager Tony Howard to go back to London and get it.

 A later arrangement without brass or choir, and pared down from 25 minutes to fifteen by omitting the "collage" sections and closing reprise of the main theme, remained in their live repertoire into 1972.
 The first live performance of The Dark Side of the Moon suite in Brighton was abandoned partway through; after a break, the band played Atom Heart Mother instead.
 Pink Floyd's last live performance of the suite took place on 22 May 1972 at the Olympisch Stadion, Amsterdam, Netherlands.